teragrid/asura/README.md

 ## Usage

-The `abci-cli` tool wraps an ABCI client and can be used for probing/testing an ABCI server.
+The `asura-cli` tool wraps an ABCI client and can be used for probing/testing an ABCI server.
-For instance, `abci-cli test` will run a test sequence against a listening server running the Counter application (see below).
+For instance, `asura-cli test` will run a test sequence against a listening server running the Counter application (see below).
 It can also be used to run some example applications.
 See [the documentation](http://teragrid.readthedocs.io/en/master/) for more details.